top of page

 Our lives through the queen elizabeth ii reign

-"our lives in the queen elizabeth ii reign" is an intergenerational project which brings together different generations to share their experiences of life over the past 70 years. the project will capture peoples stories through film, audio, images and website.
+"our lives in the queen elizabeth ii reign" WAS an intergenerational project which brings together different generations to share their experiences of life over the past 70 years.

-Paula gamester, ceo of connector media cic explains "this project is social history in the making. we are absolutely delighted to have been awarded these funds from the national lottery heritage fund, and its thanks to national lottery players that we can make this happen"
+Paula gamester MBE, ceo of connector media cic explains "this project is social history in the making. we are absolutely delighted to have been awarded these funds from the national lottery heritage fund, and its thanks to national lottery players that we can make this happen"

 co director maureen fazal explains "this is a truly intergenerational project. we will be engaging with young people and training them to interview older members of our community to capture their stories in a new and inclusive way."